LeBron, Lonzo take the floor together for first time | New Country 923

 HAWKS 130, SPURS 127

-Rookie guard Trae Young connected on a 3-pointer — from the Georgia Tech logo near midcourt — with 2.2 seconds left to lift Atlanta to a win.
+Rookie guard Trae Young connected on a 3-pointer — from the Georgia Tech logo near midcourt — with 2.2 seconds left to send Atlanta to the win.

-Young finished with 22 points for Atlanta, which was led by a 25-point effort from Taurean Prince.
+Taurean Prince had 25 points for the Hawks, and Young finished with 22.
 Rudy Gay led all scorers with 28 for San Antonio, on a 10-for-15 shooting night.

-SPURS: The Spurs shot 55 percent — and allowed Atlanta to shoot 58 percent. … Bryn Forbes scored 22 for San Antonio, which got 15 apiece from Derrick White and DeMar DeRozan.
-White started at point guard in place of Dejounte Murray, who tore his ACL earlier this week and will miss the season.
+SPURS: The Spurs shot 55 percent — and allowed Atlanta to shoot 58 percent. … Bryn Forbes scored 22 points.
+DeMar DeRozan and Derrick White each had 15. … White started at point guard in place of Dejounte Murray, who tore his ACL earlier this week and will miss the season.

-HAWKS: Alex Len finished with 16 points and 10 rebounds. … Kent Bazemore finished with 15 for Atlanta.
+HAWKS: Alex Len finished with 16 points and 10 rebounds. … Kent Bazemore scored 15 points.

 UP NEXT: San Antonio (2-2) visits Orlando on Friday.
 Atlanta (2-2) visits Miami on Friday.